TimothyGillespie/coco-what/README.md

 # Coco What: A Beat Saber Map Guessing Game

 This is a small, sub 1 hour project to guess Beat Saber mapper/map based on the pattern.
-You can optionally mute the browser tab to also have no music for hint.
+You can optionally mute the browser tab to also have no music hint.

 ## What does the name mean?

 When asking my friends "What should I call this?"
 Bellus - not having heard the question correctly - asked "Coco What?".
-That was the best suggestion so we went with that.
+That was the best suggestion, so we went with that.

 ## Prerequisites